 \section{Introduction}

-Recent advances~\cite{yin2023survey,driess2023palm,li2023lmeye,ye2023mplug} on Multimodal Large Language Models (MLLMs) have opened the eyes of text-only large language models (LLM, ``blind'' to visual information), allowing them to understand and process multimodal information, thereby promoting the further development of LLMs-centered Artificial General Intelligence (AGI).
-In this line of works such as MiniGPT-4~\cite{zhu2023minigpt}, LLaVA~\cite{liu2023visual}, and BLIP-2~\cite{li2023blip2}, information outside language modality is usually aligned into language space, and then the rich knowledge stored in LLM and its powerful text generation capability are used to understand various multimodal information and generate the response corresponding to human instructions.
-They took an significant step towards constructing a multimodal large visual-language model similar to GPT-4~\cite{gpt4}, contributing a lot of multimodal instruction-following data~\cite{zhang2023llavar, liu2023visual, liu2023mmbench} and efficient multimodal fine-tuning technical~\cite{ye2023mplug, zhu2023minigpt}.
-These approaches concentrating on multimodal information understanding could be regarded as \textit{``LLMs for vision''} because of mainly utilizing LLMs for processing visual-language problems.
+Recent advances~\citep{yin2023survey,driess2023palm,li2023lmeye,ye2023mplug} on multimodal large language models (MLLMs) have opened the eyes of text-only large language models (LLM, ``blind'' to visual information), allowing them to understand and process multimodal information, thereby promoting the further development of LLMs-centered Artificial General Intelligence (AGI).
+In this line of works, such as MiniGPT-4~\citep{zhu2023minigpt}, LLaVA~\citep{liu2023visual}, and BLIP-2~\citep{li2023blip2}, information outside language modality is usually aligned into the language space.
+Then, the rich knowledge stored in LLM and its powerful text generation capability are used to understand various multimodal information and generate the response corresponding to human instructions.
+They took a significant step towards constructing a multimodal large visual-language model similar to GPT-4~\citep{gpt4}, contributing a lot of multimodal instruction-following data~\citep{zhang2023llavar, liu2023visual, liu2023mmbench} and efficient multimodal fine-tuning technical~\citep{ye2023mplug, zhu2023minigpt}.
+These approaches, concentrating on multimodal information understanding, could be regarded as \textit{``LLMs for vision''}, primarily because they mainly utilize LLMs for processing visual understanding problems.